With the new year already underway, here’s what’s in store for Australia and its commercial property investors.

 “Only when the tide goes out do you discover who’s been swimming naked.”

 An interest rate hike.
 It’s expected, it’s likely and well… it’s inevitable.
-Whether we see an increase in the next six, 12 or 18 months, investors need to be prepared for the eventuality that our record-low interest rates will not be record-low forever.
+Whether we see an increase this year or next, investors need to be prepared for the eventuality that our record-low interest rates will not be record-low forever.

 The most effective strategy to stay armed against a cash rate increase is to protect your capital.
 Find properties which will deliver on capital growth or allow value-add opportunities.
 Yields might suffer slightly by higher interest rates.
 But if you’re an investor, what you might lose in annual return, you’ll gain in the long-run.